Kegel Exercises: Benefits and How to Do Them

 - Breathe normally during the exercises, and do this at least three times a day.

-- Try not to move your leg, buttock, or abdominal muscles during the exercises.
+- Try not to move your leg, buttocks, or abdominal muscles during the exercises.

 When to do Kegel Exercises: